 Solution: To reduce and eliminate resistance, organizations need to be open in their communications.
 They must be proactive in communicating how their employees will benefit, how they will make accommodations for training, and address any concerns their employees have.
 Organizations also need to be actively listening to their employees while training is ongoing and be prepared and willing to make adjustments to programs to ensure ongoing success.

-Challenge: Research has shown that on average, learners forget up to 70% of what they’ve learnt within the first 24 hours after a training experience.
-This is known as the ‘Forgetting Curve’ and describes how the percentage of knowledge retained decreases as more days pass after training.
-This is a common challenge across education and training and requires strategies to help learners retain knowledge.
+Challenge: According to the Ebbinghaus Forgetting Curve, learners forget up to 70% of what they’ve learned within the first 24 hours after a training experience.
+The Forgetting Curve describes how the percentage of knowledge retained decreases as more days pass after training.
+This is a well-documented challenge across education and training and requires strategies to help learners retain knowledge.

 Solution: To combat the forgetting curve, organizations need to ensure that their employees have the space to apply their new knowledge in the workplace and put their freshly gained skills into practice.
 This can happen in a number of ways, for example, creating and assigning experimental projects, tasking employees with sharing their new knowledge with their teams, and launching one-to-one mentorship or coaching programs.

-Solution: Organizations solve the challenge of recognizing and rewarding employee development by utilizing versatile digital credentials.
-Digital credentials, including digital badges and digital certificates, enable organizations to issue shareable, verifiable awards to their employees.
-Their employees can share their digital badge or digital certificate to their social networks, add their digital credential to their LinkedIn profile, and upload their credential to their smartphone digital wallet to use it on-the-go.
+Their employees share their digital badges and digital certificates to their social networks, add their digital credential to their LinkedIn profile, and upload their credential to their smartphone digital wallet to use it from their phone.
 This allows them to showcase their development while increasing visibility for the training opportunities the organization provides its workforce.
 Organizations communicate the criteria for earning the credential and the value of earning a digital credential to their employees to help boost motivation for training.
-Learn more about digital credentials in our resources below:

 In Summary